TG721/Final_TengizExpress/README.md

 Aliexpress Client App

-This is a Aliexpressstore client app. at launch it loads best sales items sorted by newest.
+This is a Aliexpress store client app. at launch it loads best sales items sorted by newest.
 User is also presented 4 menu Items: Category, Search, Cart, Account.
 Home button is presented at the bottom of screen and always, using which user can access Home Page with the menu.